11 BEST AND UNIQUE CAFES IN COPENHAGEN

 Darcy’s do great in terms of interior and spice up things with their selection of servings.
 Everything they offer is great and they even sell pretty cool merch.

-These guys aim for serving great coffee and simple food and in both, they do superbly.
+These guys aim to serve great coffee and simple food and in both, they do superbly.

 Lille Bakery is one of those cafés in Copenhagen that is great because it surprises you.
 Being located a little far away from the city, near the street food area “Reffen”, the setup is unique, industrial, and cool.